scontain/scone_mesh_tutorial/README.md

              value: incorrect_user
    ...
    ```

    Save and exit the editor.
 This will create a new pod and container.
 4. Verify that the username and hash of the password in the logs
    of the new pod are the same as the ones we remembered from the first step:

    ```bash
    kubectl logs <new pod name>
    ```

-##### Verify the Integrity Protection of the Program:
+##### Verify the Integrity Protection of the Program

-To verify that we cannot run a modified program without it being
-detected, we try two approaches.
+To verify that we cannot run a modified program without it being detected, we try two approaches.
-First, we modify the program inside the container, and then
-we rebuild the image with a modified program and restart the
-container using this image.
-In both cases we see that the modification
+First, we modify the program inside the container, and then we rebuild the image with a modified program and restart the container using this image.
+In both cases, we see that the modification is detected.
-is detected.

 1. Find the program file inside the container:

    ```bash
    grep -re "thanks for passing along" /lib
    ```

-2. Edit the program file, by changing a message
-   printed out in the loop.
+2. Edit the program file, by changing a message printed out in the loop.
-3. Verify that the log message of the currently running program
-did not change.
+3. Verify that the log message of the currently running program did not change.
-4. Execute the edited program in the current container, by executing the
-command specified in `service.yaml`:
+4. Execute the edited program in the current container, by executing the command specified in `service.yaml`:

    ```bash
    python3 print_env.py
    ```

    This fails due to a signature failure.
-5. To rebuild the image, modify the `print_env.py` outside of the container, in the same
-fashion as you just did inside the container.
+5. To rebuild the image, modify the `print_env.py` outside of the container, in the same fashion as you just did inside the container.
 6. Execute:

    ```bash
    sconectl apply -f service.yaml
    ```

-   This rebuilds a signed image of the modified code and
-   overwrites the original image with the modified one.
+   This rebuilds a signed image of the modified code and overwrites the original image with the modified one.
 7. Log-in into the container again and reboot it:

    ```bash
    reboot
    ```

-8. Check the logs of the newly rebooted container, and notice
-an attestation failure:
+8. Check the logs of the newly rebooted container, and notice an attestation failure:

    ```bash
    [SCONE|FATAL] src/process/init.c:476:__scone_prepare_secure_config(): Could not initialize enclave state: Attestation failed